awsdocs/amazon-ec2-user-guide/doc_source/UserProvidedKernels.md

 aws ec2 describe-images --owners amazon --filters Name=name,Values=pv-grub-*.gz
 ```

-Note that PV\-GRUB is the only AKI available in the `ap-southeast-2` Region\.
+PV\-GRUB is the only AKI available in the `ap-southeast-2` Region\.
 You should verify that any AMI you want to copy to this Region is using a version of PV\-GRUB that is available in this Region\.

 The following are the current AKI IDs for each Region\.
 Register new AMIs using an hd0 AKI\.

 **Note**
-We continue to provide hd00 AKIs for backward compatibility in regions where they were previously available\.
+We continue to provide hd00 AKIs for backward compatibility in Regions where they were previously available\.

 **ap\-northeast\-1, Asia Pacific \(Tokyo\)**